guidocella/eloquent-populator/readme.md

     ->add(Post::class, 5);
 ```

 Populator will try to guess the best Faker formatter to use for each column based on its name.
 For example, if a column is called `first_name`, it will use `$faker->firstName`.
 If unable to guess by the column's name, it will guess the formatter by the column's type.
-For example, it will use `$faker->text(255)` for a `VARCHAR(255)` column, or a Carbon instance for a `TIMESTAMP`.
+For example, it will use `$faker->text` for a `VARCHAR` column, or a Carbon instance for a `TIMESTAMP`.

 To customize the values of certain columns, pass them as the 3rd argument.
 If they're Faker formatters, you'll have to wrap them in a closure to get different values for each row.